Improved $L^2$ estimate for gradient schemes, and super-convergence of the TPFA finite volume scheme: Numerical tests

 \subsection{TPFA finite volumes on triangles}

 We illustrate here the result of Theorem \ref{th:super_cv.tpfa}, considering three families of triangulations corresponding to the classical TPFA triangulations as in Definition \ref{def:classical.tpfa.tri}.
-Many previous numerical tests (see, e.g., \cite{dom-05-fin,GagneuxMadaune}) has numerically demonstrated the super-convergence of TPFA on such meshes but, to our knowledge, no complete rigorous proof of this phenomenon has been provided so far.

-All numerical results show a clear order 2 rate of convergence, confirming Theorem \ref{th:super_cv.tpfa} (as expected, the $\epsilon$ loss in \eqref{sc-disc-group.tpfa} is not perceptible in numerical results).
+Many previous numerical tests (see, e.g., \cite{dom-05-fin,GagneuxMadaune}) have numerically demonstrated the super-convergence of TPFA on such meshes but, to our knowledge, no complete rigorous proof of this phenomenon has been provided so far.
+All numerical results show a clear order 2 rate of convergence, confirming Theorem \ref{th:super_cv.tpfa}.